Osher Lifelong Learning Institute

 Who Belongs to OLLI at Duke?

 All adults with a passion for learning are welcome.
-Our membership has included high school drop-outs and college presidents, native North Carolinians and newcomers, professionals and homemakers.
-Uniting such a rich and diverse mix of backgrounds and interests is the common goal of deepening our understanding of the world around us through study and discussion.
+Our members include those who have never completed high school and retired school teachers, native North Carolinians and newcomers, professionals and homemakers.
+We believe that such a rich and diverse mix of backgrounds and interests make the classroom discussion even more interesting.
+Our common goal is deepening our understanding of the world around us through study and discussion.

 We invite you to join our learning community.
-OLLI at Duke is a cooperative venture that relies on the contributions and participation, both in class and out, of each member.
-Believing that learning is dependent on active involvement, members teach classes, coordinate lecture series, lead small-group discussions, serve on the Board of Advisors and committees, act as class assistants, help with record-keeping and administration, make coffee, and volunteer for many other tasks, both large and small.
+OLLI at Duke is a cooperative venture that relies on the contributions and participation, both in class and out, of every member.
+Our members teach classes, coordinate lecture series, lead small-group discussions, serve on the Board of Advisors and committees, act as class assistants, help with record-keeping and administration, make coffee, and volunteer for many other tasks, both large and small.

 OLLI at Duke, headquartered in The Bishop’s House on Duke’s East Campus, is an organization where lifelong learners can enjoy daytime courses, good conversation, and the companionship of peers.
 In this relaxed and congenial atmosphere, OLLI at Duke affords an opportunity to rekindle former interests and discover new ones in classes without papers or tests, where members have in common a passion for learning and all the benefits that come from keeping mind and body healthy, active, and engaged.
 In addition to the programming available exclusively to our members, being part of the Duke community provides access to a wealth of intellectual and cultural activities.